ianloic/Steph/README.md

 # Steph

 A toy functional programming language.
 Named in the tradition of Haskell.
+Implemented in Python 3 using PLY for parsing.

 # Syntax